Universal Latin Exam (ULE)

 3. Teachers download custom study guides which include all the concepts and vocabulary for their exams.

-4. Schools receive exam PDFs 7 days before test day and administer paper exams within a 2-week window in the spring.
+4. The school receives exam PDFs five days before test day and administers paper exams within a two-week window in March.

-5. School assembles the tests by class, scans them to PDF, and uploads them to our office.
+5. The school assembles the tests by class, scans them into a PDF, and uploads them to our office.
 Paper tests are sent in the mail to ensure we have the physical copies in case something goes wrong electronically.

 6. Schools receive awards in time for end-of-the-year assemblies as well as results to help them understand their students’ performance.